 MAY 30, 2015

 I have committed to writing a monthly blog post this year, rather like those who commit to posting a photo a day.
-There was a lot to learn.
+I have resisted the photo a day – I hate routine.

 #NRC01PL The Connectivist MOOC – Research and Conclusions